FloatingArrayDesign/MoorDyn/docs/inputs.rst

  - Node –  the ID number of the point (must be sequential starting with 1)
  - Type –  one of “Fixed”, “Vessel”, or “Connect”, as described :ref:`here <points>`
- - X, Y, Z –  Coordinates of the point (relative to inertial reference frame if “fixed” or “point”, relative to platform reference frame if “vessel”).
+ - X, Y, Z –  Coordinates of the point (relative to global reference frame if “fixed” or “point”, relative to platform reference frame if “vessel”).
 In the case of “point” nodes, it is simply an initial guess for position before MoorDyn calculates the equilibrium initial position.(m)
  - M – node mass in the case of clump weights (kg)